 What Is The Main Difference Between 1600 And 1866 RAM?

-The main difference between the two is that the 1866 RAM is theoretically faster than the 1600 RAM.
+The main difference between 1600 And 1866 RAM is, the 1866 RAM is theoretically faster than the 1600 RAM.
 There are some concessions that you will have to make for that speed, however.

 The other main difference is that the 1600 is available on more devices and is more compatible with other devices.
 You will be able to find it at a better price point.